Toyota Aygo review

 Toyota has taken a bold approach with the Aygo, ditching the old car’s soft curves and rounded details in favour of sharp edges and eye-catching angles.
 Highlights include the swept-back headlamps, rising window line and tall tail-lights.
 The double-bubble roof panel is particularly eye-catching.
 It certainly looks more distinctive than the Skoda Citigo, SEAT Mii and VW up! - but the Citroen C1 and Peugeot 108 are similar and their clean-cut lines will be more attractive to some.

 All models get smart LED driving lights and a body-coloured finish for the bumpers and door handles, while x-play versions and above have 14-inch alloys, although the two-tone items on the x-clusiv car in our pictures are an extra £499.

 The same youthful approach continues inside, where there’s a gloss black dash finish and a large touchscreen infotainment system, plus a circular steering column-mounted pod that houses the speedo and digital fuel and rev readouts.
-Yet while it appears modern and is solidly screwed together, the hard plastics look and feel fairly cheap.
-Those details are mainly noticeable given the cabin as a whole feels so much more sophisiticated than the old car's - the penny-pinching plastics predictably stand out.
+Yet while it appears modern and is solidly screwed together, the hard plastics on the dash and doors look and feel fairly cheap.
+Those details are mainly noticeable given the cabin as a whole is so much more sophisiticated than the old car's - the penny-pinching trim predictably stands out.

 Still, there are no complaints about the standard kit list, with x-pression cars benefiting from air-con, cruise control, DAB radio and Bluetooth.
 A real highlight is the x-touch multimedia system, which features an intuitive set-up that pairs quickly with a smartphone.
 Better still, if you’ve got an Android device, you can use the Mirrorlink function to duplicate your phone’s menus and graphics on the Toyota’s touchscreen.